pydap/pydap/docs/index.rst

             [  6.38000011e-01,   8.95384610e-01,   7.21666634e-01,
                8.10000002e-01]]], dtype=float32), array([ 366.]), array([-69., -67., -65., -63.]), array([ 41.,  43.,  45.,  47.])]

 For more information, please check the documentation on `using Pydap as a client <client.html>`_.
 Pydap also comes with a simple server, implemented as a `WSGI <http://wsgi.org/>`_ application.
-To use it, you first need to install Pydap with the server extras dependencies and a data handler:
+To use it, you first need to install Pydap with the server extras dependencies.
+If you want to serve `netCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ files, install Pydap with the ``handlers.netcdf`` extra:

 .. code-block:: bash

-    $ pip install Pydap[server]
-    $ pip install pydap.handlers.netcdf
+    $ pip install Pydap[server,handlers.netcdf]

-This will install support for `netCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ files; more `handlers <handlers.html>`_ for different formats are available, if necessary.
+More `handlers <handlers.html>`_ for different formats are available, if necessary.
 To run a simple standalone server just issue the command:

 .. code-block:: bash